I-Dont-Remember/site/content/blog/a-real-world-solution-to-escape-embedded-double-quotes-in-json.md

 +++
-categories = []
-date = 2022-12-09T06:00:00Z
+categories = ["Software Development"] date = 2022-12-09T06:00:00Z
-description = ""
-draft = true
-images = []
-tags = []
-title = "A Real-World Solution to Escape Embedded Double Quotes in JSON"
+description = "Finding a solution to parse unescaped double quotes in my JSON strings, with minimal tears." draft = false images = [] tags = ["developers", "json"] title = "A Real-World Solution to Escape Embedded Double Quotes in JSON" toc = false curated = true
 +++
 **The problem:** you need to decode a JSON string, but at some point in the process you don't control, unescaped double quotes are inserted into your string values.
 How might you sanitize the string to get a valid JSON object for decoding?

 > ⚠️
-> _The first answer I saw on Stack Overflow was "Go make the upstream service give you valid JSON, \[duh you idiot (implied tone added by me)\]".
+> _The first answer I saw on Stack Overflow was "Go make the upstream service give you valid JSON, \[duh you stupid idiot\]".
 Helpful!
 Sometimes you're stuck in crappy situations and need a way forward, even if it's not ideal.
-Hopefully this article is the answer for someone in the future I wish I had found._
+Hopefully this article acts as the answer I wish I had found._

 ## Why

 Why am I bothering to do this?
 JSON with unescaped double quotes in it isn't valid JSON, so shouldn't it be getting sanitized before reaching me?
-Unfortunately, no. As a part of building [Workflow Buddy](https://github.com/happybara-io/WorkflowBuddy/), an open-source tool to extend [Slack's no-code workspace automation](https://slack.com/features/workflow-automation), I need to handle untrusted variables being inserted into plain-text JSON strings before I have a chance to decode them.
+Unfortunately, no. As a part of building [Workflow Buddy,](https://github.com/happybara-io/WorkflowBuddy/) an open-source tool to extend [Slack's no-code workspace automation,](https://slack.com/features/workflow-automation) I need to handle untrusted variables being inserted into plain-text JSON strings before I have a chance to decode them.

 An actual example of this in action looks like:
 ```